Nikuman-Ya Gyoza

 Dumplings Los Angeles

 “The best in Southern California.”
 That’s quite a claim from LA Times deputy Food editor Betty Hallock.
-She was talking about Nikuman-Ya, Kenichi Usui’s stall in Gardena’s Marukai Market, which serves weekend-only gyoza.
-I was compelled to drive to the South Bay the day the article first ran for pan-fried Japanese dumplings.
+She was talking about Nikuman-Ya, Kenichi Usui’s stall in Gardena’s Marukai Market, which has become a culinary beacon for shoppers (and eaters) in the South Bay.
+I was compelled to drive to the South Bay the day the article first ran to devour their pan-fried Japanese dumplings, which are just available on weekends.
 Hallock just might be right in her best-in-SoCal assessment.
 No surprise, since she has a firm handle on Japanese cuisine.

-The operation is simple enough.
-Order at a stainless steel counter next to glass fronted kitchen, where the chef makes thin dumpling skins, which crisp up on the griddle and wear caramelized flour skirts.
+The Nikuman-Ya operation is simple enough.
+Order at a stainless steel counter next to a glass fronted kitchen, where the chef makes and fills wonderfully thin dumpling skins.
+Nikuman-Ya gyoza crisp up on the griddle and wear savory caramelized flour skirts.
 Nikuman-Ya sells Gyoza (7 for $6.25) with pork or chicken filling, but let’s get real.
 Chicken dumplings are for the birds.
 Of course I ordered pork, which were juicy, scallion flecked beauties that arrived in seven conjoined wrappers.
-They provide soy sauce for dipping, if you need any embellishment, though the gyoza stand alone.
+Restaurant stall staffers provide soy sauce for dipping, if you need any embellishment, though gyoza this good stand alone.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.